paulrobertlloyd/paulrobertlloyd-v3/_posts/journal/2011-05-13-ampersand.markdown

 excerpt: Much of the excitement has come in the form of web conferences, and looking back, I find it surprising just how many I've attended this year already.
 post_id: 211
 ---
 Hard to believe that it is May already; another year that's flying by.
 Luckily it has been fairly fun packed so far, with much of this excitement thanks to the many web conferences I've been to this year.
-It kicked off with [The Design of Understanding][1] and [New Adventures][2] in January, with SXSW following in March, and only last month I was attending [<abbr>UX</abbr> London][3].
+It kicked off with [The Design of Understanding][1] and [New Adventures][2] in January, with SXSW following in March, and only last month I was attending [UX London][3].
 It hasn't just been the big events either; tomorrow sees a mobile focused [Multipack Presents][4], which due to its growing popularity has now relocated to a larger venue.

 I've also been trying my hand at speaking myself, largely around themes of [style guides][5] and [web native design][6].
-I deliberately started with small appearances in front of friends at Multipack events before speaking to less familiar faces at an [<abbr title="Association of Publishing Agencies">APA</abbr> Digital Breakfast][7] in March.
+I deliberately started with small appearances in front of friends at Multipack events before speaking to less familiar faces at an [APA Digital Breakfast][7] in March.
 Last month I spoke at [Oxford Geek Nights][8], a fantastically popular event that meant presenting with a microphone for the first time -- far harder than you would imagine.
 Once I got over my initial nerves and found my flow, I was enjoying myself so much that I honestly didn't want to stop!
 For those curious how I did, there should be video of my talk online shortly.

 Still, I'm an attendee at heart, and if there is one thing that governs my choice of conference, it's a single track.
 I too share [Jeremy's frustration][9] with multiple track conferences, especially those that distinguish between design and development which I believe is a largely false division.
 There's something about a single track conference that makes it feel more curated and focused, with everyone's collective experience allowing for common themes and ideas to emerge.